Access hours of meditones music inside the Sanctuary with your FREE trial today!

 When you start to feel your chosen emotion, breathe deeply to amplify that feeling.
 How strong can you make it?
 How deep can you go into your emotion?
 Ride the waves and enjoy each moment.

 You don't need a guide in order to meditate.
-There are many ways that you can cultivate deep calm and presence even without a guided meditation.
+There are many ways that you can cultivate deep calm and connect to the prsent moment even without a guided meditation.